jjnewman/CV/README.md

 ## Joe Newman

 I'm a classic career-changer.
-I worked as a Chartered Accountant in financial services for most of my career but I now feel that it's time to do something that genuinely stimulates me.
+I worked as a Chartered Accountant in financial services for a number of years but I now feel that it's time to do something that genuinely stimulates me.
 Why software development?
-Mainly because during my career when working with developers I've found that reviewing their code was far more interesting than reviewing financial statements!
+Mainly because during my career when working with developers I found that reviewing their code was far more interesting than reviewing financial statements!
 And creating prototype applications for them was truly fulfilling.
 Doing the Makers Academy web-development bootcamp enabled me to accelerate my coding knowledge and unleash my creativity.
 I'm now looking to use these skills within a reasonably small team in a dynamic and hard-working environment, preferably with a back-end programming focus.

 ## Skills